fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 - the absence of functional conflict introduced by the feature
 - the valid timeline for merging the feature (if any dependency with other features)

-The *Assignee* merges the MR if it meets these requirements and is *Approved*.
-If the merging needs to be delayed for some reason, the *Assignee* gives the final approval for merging with its condition/timeline as a comment of the MR.
+The *Assignee* merges the PR if it meets these requirements and it is *Approved*.
+If the merging needs to be delayed for some reason, the *Assignee* gives the final approval for merging with its condition/timeline as a comment of the PR.

 Once a branch is merged (or stalled , abandoned) it is usually deleted.
 If there is some reason to keep it, it should then be renamed to something starting with `attic/` (eg `attic/short-description-of-branch`).